Raman spectroscopy: Applications

 Raman spectroscopy has a wide variety of applications in biology and medicine.
 It has helped confirm the existence of low-frequency phonons in proteins and DNA, promoting studies of low-frequency collective motion in proteins and DNA and their biological functions.
 Raman reporter molecules with olefin or alkyne moieties are being developed for tissue imaging with SERS-labeled antibodies.
 Raman spectroscopy has also been used as a noninvasive technique for real-time, in situ biochemical characterization of wounds.
 Multivariate analysis of Raman spectra has enabled development of a quantitative measure for wound healing progress.
 Spatially offset Raman spectroscopy (SORS), which is less sensitive to surface layers than conventional Raman, can be used to discover counterfeit drugs without opening their packaging, and to non-invasively study biological tissue.
-A huge reason why Raman spectroscopy is so useful in biological applications is because its results often do not face interference from water molecules, due to the fact that they have permanent dipole moments, and as a result, the Raman scattering cannot be picked up on.
+A reason why Raman spectroscopy is useful in biological applications is because its results often do not face interference from water molecules, due to the fact that they have permanent dipole moments, and as a result, the Raman scattering cannot be picked up on.
 This is a large advantage, specifically in biological applications.
 Raman spectroscopy also has a wide usage for studying biominerals.
 Lastly, Raman gas analyzers have many practical applications, including real-time monitoring of anesthetic and respiratory gas mixtures during surgery.

 Raman spectroscopy has been used in several research projects as a means to detect explosives from a safe distance using laser beams.

-Raman Spectroscopy is being further developed so it could be used in the clinical setting.
+Raman spectroscopy is being further developed so it could be used in the clinical setting.
 Raman4Clinic is a European organization that is working on incorporating Raman Spectroscopy techniques in the medical field.
 They are currently working on different projects, one of them being monitoring cancer using bodily fluids such as urine and blood samples which are easily accessible.
 This technique would be less stressful on the patients than constantly having to take biopsies which are not always risk free.

+In photovoltaics, Raman spectroscopy has gained more interest in the past few years demonstrating high efficacy in delivering important properties for such materials.
+This includes optoelectronic and physicochemical properties such as open circuit voltage, efficiency, and crystalline structure.
+This has been demonstrated with several photovoltaic technologies, including kesterite-based, CIGS devices, Monocrystalline silicon cells, and perovskites devices.